eboileau/dhart-utils/README.md

     This repository is currently under development.

 ## Quickstart

 ### Dependencies

 When using this library without docker, the following dependencies need to be installed on your system:

 - R version 4.2.x
 - Python 3.9.5
 - pandas
 - anndata
 - rpy2
+- mygene
 - dependencies from requirements.txt and R-dependencies.R

 Dependency files can be found in the folder [dependencies](./dependencies/).